furkanakkurt1335/moodle_query/README.md

 It's just a one-file script, `query.py`.
 It needs Python.
 After that's satisfied, "requirements" should be satisfied, which can be done with running the command `pip install -r requirements.txt`.

 The credentials should be entered in the file `credentials.json`.

 The semester is stored in the `semester` variable, in the format `year1/year2-term` (e.g. `2022/2023-2`).
+It can be provided as a flag: `python3 query.py --semester 2022/2023-2` or input when asked.

 Requirements: `bs4, requests`